 - Vu Phong Energy Group donated VND 100 million for the first phase which will be used to purchase a Covid-19 vaccine

-Higher natural gas and coal prices, on the other hand, have improved the competitiveness of wind and solar electricity.
+Higher natural gas and coal prices, however, simultaneously improved the competitiveness of wind and solar electricity, showcasing the dynamic `renewable energy market analysis`.
 Renewable energy continued its impressive development in 2021.
-According to the IEA’s assessment in the early December 2021 report, with about 290 GW added, 2021 will be a record-setting year for additional renewable energy capacity and 3 percent more than the already extremely strong growth rate exceptional of 2020.
-Solar energy will account for more than half of the total increase in renewable electricity in 2021, followed by wind energy and hydroelectricity.
+According to the IEA’s assessment in early December 2021, with approximately 290 GW added, 2021 was a record-setting year for additional `renewable energy capacity`, exceeding the already exceptionally strong growth rate of 2020 by 3 percent.
+Solar energy accounted for more than half of the total increase in renewable electricity in 2021, highlighting substantial `solar power expansion`, followed by wind energy and hydroelectricity, reflecting strong `wind power development` globally.

 The future predictions for clean energy

-According to the IEA, renewable energy capacity will grow faster over the next five years, accounting for about 95%of the growth in global power capacity through 2026.
-Between 2020 and 2026, renewable power capacity will expand by more than 60%, reaching over 4,800 GW.
-China, Europe, the United States, and India are the largest markets, accounting for 80% of global renewable energy capacity expansion.
+According to the International Energy Agency (IEA), `renewable energy capacity` will grow faster over the next five years, accounting for about 95% of the growth in global power capacity through 2026.
+Between 2020 and 2026, renewable power capacity is projected to expand by more than 60%, reaching over 4,800 GW, a significant `IEA renewable energy forecast`.
+China, Europe, the United States, and India are identified as the largest markets, collectively accounting for 80% of global `renewable energy capacity` expansion and shaping the `future of power generation outlook`.

-– Renewable power output will increase by approximately 52%, reaching more than 11,300 TWh in 2026; renewable energy will as the largest source of power generation
+– Renewable power output will increase by approximately 52%, reaching more than 11,300 TWh in 2026; renewable energy will become the largest source of power generation, indicating significant `clean energy projections`.

-– Additional annual renewable capacity of 305 GW in the base scenario and more than 380 GW in the growth scenario
+– Additional annual renewable capacity of 305 GW in the base scenario and more than 380 GW in the growth scenario, contributing to overall `energy transition trends`.

-– In the base scenario, solar power will account for 60% of total extra renewable energy capacity, with about 1,100 GW
+– In the base scenario, solar power will account for 60% of total extra renewable energy capacity, with about 1,100 GW, demonstrating continued `solar power expansion`.

-– The annual additional capacity of offshore wind power is 21 GW, with onshore wind at 75 GW
+– The annual additional capacity of offshore wind power is projected at 21 GW, with onshore wind at 75 GW, underscoring `wind power development`.

-– Offshore wind power has the fastest growth rate (240%) of all renewables
+– Offshore wind power is expected to have the fastest growth rate (240%) of all renewables, a key aspect of `power generation forecast`.

-– The cumulative capacity of offshore wind power will reach nearly 120 GW by 2026 in the base scenario, reaching 134 GW in the growth scenario
+– The cumulative capacity of offshore wind power will reach nearly 120 GW by 2026 in the base scenario, potentially reaching 134 GW in the growth scenario.

-However, the IEA emphasizes that there is still a substantial gap between projections in both the base and growth scenarios compared to the trajectory required to reach the Net Zero goal by 2050.
-In 2021-2026, renewable energy growth needs to be 80 percent faster than the growth scenario.
+However, the IEA emphasizes that a substantial gap remains between these projections (in both the base and growth scenarios) and the trajectory required to reach the `Net Zero 2050 targets`.
+Achieving these `sustainable energy solutions` will necessitate that `global renewable power growth` in 2021-2026 be 80 percent faster than the current growth scenario, further driving `the energy transition trend in Vietnam` and globally.

 *Source: Renewable Energy Report 2021 – Analysis and Forecast to 2026, IEA